christensenjairus/Flux-Kubernetes/apps/base/harbor/README.md

 * Verify that you can docker login to the harbor registry
 * Verify that you can pull the nginx image
 * Interrogation Services:
+  * Vulnerability
     * Schedule to scan all: weekly
     * 'Scan now' to scan the nginx image, verify that it works